Hammond24/cs3210_lab/instructions/lab1.md

 To submit to the autograder, first push your code into your class repository.
 Your code must be pushed to the `lab1` branch.
-Then, visit the autograder's web interface [here](https://dominion.cc.gt.atl.ga.us/).
+Then, visit the autograder's web interface [here](https://cs3210-autograder.cc.gatech.edu) (Note, you'll have to be on the gatech network -- e.g. through vpn -- to access the autograder site).
 Authenticate with github, then submit your lab1 code for grading.
 The lab1 code will be automatically pulled from github, and graded by the autograder.
 You should see interactive feedback on the website, as well as receive an email once the grading is